ro6ley/lace/README.md

-# lace
+# Lace

-Lace is a snippet manager to help you manage any form of snippets on the browser and VS Code IDE(Coming soon).
+Lace is a snippet manager to help you manage any form of snippets on the browser(WIP) and VS Code IDE(Coming soon).
 Such snippets include PR/Issue templates, code snippets, etc.

 # Stack